Corid Calculator

 Veterinary Disclaimer

 This calculator provides dosage recommendations based on standard veterinary guidelines.
-However, it is not a substitute for professional veterinary advice.
-Always consult with a veterinarian before administering any medication to animals.
-The calculator creators are not responsible for any adverse effects resulting from the use of this information.
+It is not a substitute for professional veterinary advice.
+Always consult with a veterinarian before administering any medication to your animals, especially in cases of severe illness or when treating multiple animals.

 References